 The facts, however, don’t support these claims: every year, approximately 400 samples from the Apollo Moon rocks are given out to the public for scientific and educational purposes.
 Requesting a sample is a fairly simple procedure.*

 The idea to use lunar meteorites found on Earth and pass them off as samples brought back by the Apollo astronauts is shot down by the fact that the Apollo samples have many features that lunar meteorites can’t have.
-One of the most conspicuous is that the surface of the Apollo Moon rocks is pockmarked with minute craters produced by the high-speed impact of micrometeoroids (Figure 10-4).
+One of the most conspicuous is that the surface of the Apollo Moon rocks is pockmarked with minute craters produced by the high-speed impact of micrometeoroids (Figure 10.2-4).

-This feature could not be replicated in a laboratory in the 1960s and is not observed in lunar meteors found on Earth because the heat and friction of their fiery dive through the atmosphere erodes their surface.
+This feature could not be replicated in a laboratory in the 1960s and is not observed in lunar meteorites found on Earth because the heat and friction of their fiery dive through the atmosphere erodes their surface.

-The characteristics of the Apollo rocks also confirm their nonterrestrial origin: they lack water-bearing minerals and show none of the geologic changes that characterize Earth’s rocks.
+The geological characteristics of the Apollo rocks also confirm their nonterrestrial origin: they lack water-bearing minerals and show none of the geologic changes that characterize Earth’s rocks.

 Water is ubiquitous on earth - it’s present in magma, rocks deep in the crust are changed by hot fluids, and rocks near the surface are altered by surface water.
 Olivine in particular is easily altered.
-In the second picture [Figure 10-5], the olivine is fractured but the fractures are absolutely clean.
+In the second picture [Figure 10.2-5], the olivine is fractured but the fractures are absolutely clean.
 You simply do not see unaltered olivine on earth.